Family Photographer in Chichester, West Sussex

 Keep a supply of drinks and snacks handy for younger children.
 It keeps them happy and you can use them as bribes if need be!
 In addition, remember not to bring anything too messy that could bring the session a sudden halt.

 Make sure you tell your children how much fun they are going to have.
 Children invariably pick up on things.
 If you issue dire warnings about bad behaviour or offer them bribes for being good beforehand, they will think of a photo shoot the same way they think of a trip to the dentist.
 Emphasise that the shoot will be a fun experience.
 Most of all, let them know can play and run around, and there is no need to pose and stay stock still.
 I try not to shoot children’s portraits under time pressure.
 Therefore, there is plenty of time for young ones to warm up during a portrait session.
-I shoot enough portraits to know not to panic if it takes a little while to get a great shot.
+An experienced family photographer knows not to panic if it takes a little while to get a great shot.

 Sometimes, everyone has to work their way into the shoot.
 It’s important that children don’t feel pressured into performing, as it can really knock their confidence and makes them uncomfortable.
 Most of all, be patient.
 The great shots will come with time.